jcarl927/pfchfinal/README.md

 Created for INFO 664 Programming for Cultural Heritage with Matt Miller at Pratt Institute, Spring 2021

-This project uses the NYC Open Data Film Permits dataset about to explore filming trends around the city.
+This project uses <a href="https://data.cityofnewyork.us/City-Government/Film-Permits/tg4x-b46p/data">the NYC Open Data Film Permits dataset</a> about to explore filming trends around the city.
 The dataset contains information on film permits issued from 2012 through early 2021.
 For my purposes, I looked specifically at permits with the EventType “Shooting Permit” and “DCAS Prep/Shoot/Wrap Permit,” which covers permits on Department of Citywide Administrative Services property.
 I investigated which areas of the city were filmed most often, what types of productions were filmed where, and how many productions were filmed in each borough annually.

 I created three Python scripts that can be used to analyze the data: